Unraveling the Connections between Privacy and Certified Robustness in Federated Learning Against Poisoning Attacks: User-level DP and Certified Robustness

-\paragraph{Certified Prediction under One Adversarial User.} Following our threat model above and the DPFL training mechanism in Algorithm~\ref{algo:Fedavg_client_privacy}, we denote the trained global model exposed to a poisoned dataset $D'$ as $\mathcal{M}(D')$.
-When the number of adversarial users $k=1$, $D$ and $D'$ are user-level adjacent datasets according to Definition~\ref{def:userdp}.
-Given that mechanism $\mathcal{M}$ satisfies user-level $(\epsilon,\delta)$-DP, based on the innate DP property, the distribution of the stochastic model $\mathcal{M}(D')$ is ``close'' to the distribution of $\mathcal{M}(D)$.
-Moreover, according to the \textit{post-processing property} of DP~\cite{dwork2006our}, during testing, given a test sample $x$, we would expect the values of the expected confidence for each class $c$, i.e., $F_{c}(\mathcal{M}(D'), x)$ and $F_{c}(\mathcal{M}(D), x)$, to be close, and hence the returned most likely class to be the \textit{same}, i.e., $H(\mathcal{M}(D),x) = H(\mathcal{M}(D'),x)$, indicating \textit{robust} prediction against poisoning attacks.
+\textbf{Certified Prediction under One Adversarial User.} Following our threat model above and the DPFL training mechanism in \cref{algo:Fedavg_client_privacy}, we denote the trained global model exposed to a poisoned dataset $D'$ as $\mathcal{M}(D')$.
+When the number of adversarial users $k=1$, $D$ and $D'$ are user-level adjacent datasets according to \cref{def:userdp}.
+Given that mechanism $\mathcal{M}$ satisfies user-level $(\epsilon,\delta)$-DP, based on the DP property, the distribution of the stochastic model $\mathcal{M}(D')$ is ``close'' to the distribution of $\mathcal{M}(D)$.
+Intuitively, according to the \textit{post-processing property} of DP~\cite{dwork2006our}, during testing, given a test sample $x$, we would expect the values of the expected confidence for each class $c$, i.e., $F_{c}(\mathcal{M}(D'), x)$ and $F_{c}(\mathcal{M}(D), x)$, to be close, and hence the returned most likely class to be the \textit{same}, i.e., $H(\mathcal{M}(D),x) = H(\mathcal{M}(D'),x)$, indicating \textit{robust} prediction.